-Lynn Bruce is a Chartered Accountant (Scotland) having trained at KPMG.
+Lynn Bruce is a Chartered Accountant (Scotland) having trained at KPMG, London and has a BSc Hons in Business Mathematics and Accountancy from Dundee University.
 She was the CFO of an international wealth management group, Stenham Limited, for 11 years where she was also a member of both their Risk and Audit Committees.
-Prior to that she was the CFO for The Leasing Corporation plc and Financial Controller at AT&T Capital Europe.
+Prior to that she was the Financial Controller at AT&T Capital Europe.
 She chairs the Audit Committee.